Financial planning tools and services to put you on the path to the future you want

 To accomplish sufficient lifetime guaranteed income you have two choices:

 One of the greatest threats to retirement today may not be saving too little, but owing too much.
-A 2016 survey by the Center for a Secure Retirement found that Boomers (Americans born between 1946 and 1964), are carrying a significant amount of debt into retirement.
+A 2020 report from Experian found that Boomers (those aged 57–74) are carrying a significant amount of debt into retirement.

 The most adult way to handle debt is to pay it off before you quit working.
-However, it is not always possible.
+However, that is not always possible.
 Explore 13 tips for managing debt for retirement.

 Inflation might seem relatively benign, but high inflation can have a devastating effect on your retirement spending power.
 As Sam Ewing said,

 “Inflation is when you pay fifteen dollars for a ten-dollar haircut you used to get for five dollars when you had hair.”

 When you are working — your wages generally rise as the costs of goods and services increase.
 Your earnings “keep pace with inflation,” so normal inflation is not generally a big concern.
 However, when you are living off of savings, inflation literally robs you of income.